Commissioners' Plan of 1811: Streets and avenues

 The numbered streets running east–west are 60 ft wide, with about 200 ft between each pair of streets, resulting in a grid of approximately 2,000 long, narrow blocks.
 With each combined street and block adding up to about 260 ft, there are almost exactly 20 blocks per mile.
 Fifteen crosstown streets were designated as 100 ft wide: 14th, 23rd, 34th, 42nd, 57th, 72nd, 79th, 86th, 96th, 106th, 116th, 125th, 135th, 145th and 155th Streets.

 The width of the crosstown blocks was irregular.
 The distance between First and Second Avenues was 650 ft, while the block between Second and Third Avenues was 610 ft.
 The blocks between Third and Sixth Avenues were 920 ft, while the blocks between the avenues from Sixth to Twelfth were 800 ft.
 Lexington and Madison Avenues were added after the original plan.
 The shorter blocks near the Hudson and East River waterfronts was purposeful, as the Commissioners' expected that there would be more development there at a time when water-based transportation was still significant.
 The Commission expected that street frontage near the piers would be more valuable than the landlocked interior, the waterfront being the location of commerce and industry of the time, and so it would be to everyone's benefit to place avenues closer together at the island's edges.
-Although varied, the width of all the avenues were sufficient to accommodate large numbers of horse-drawn mass transportation vehicles such as the omnibus, which would soon appear in Manhattan in the late 1820s, but the precursors to which had been operating in Paris as early as 1662, operated by philosopher Blaise Pascal.
+Although varied, the width of all the avenues were sufficient to accommodate large numbers of horse-drawn mass transportation vehicles such as the horse-drawn omnibus, which would soon appear in Manhattan in the late 1820s, but the precursors to which had been operating in Paris as early as 1662, operated by philosopher Blaise Pascal.

 A curiosity about the grid plan the Commissioners chose for New York City is that while many other cities used a square grid, they did not.
 Perhaps influenced by the dimensions of the island, which is longer north–south than it is east–west, Manhattan's blocks are long rectangles, with the east–west dimension, while varied, larger than the big grid of Salt Lake City, while the north–south dimension, at 200 ft, just 20 ft longer than the small grid of Carson City.
 Historian Gerard Koeppel remarks that "while the grid brought order to the place, it also made it a place of extremes."